 The identity column is a Transact-SQL-compatible alternative to using the AUTOINCREMENT default.
 In Adaptive Server Anywhere, the identity column is implemented as AUTOINCREMENT default.
-For information, see "The special IDENTITY column" on page 399 of the book ASA SQL User's Guide.
+For information, see "The special IDENTITY column" [ASA SQL User's Guide, page 456].

-♦ GLOBAL AUTOINCREMENT This default is intended for use when multiple databases will be used in a SQL Remote replication or MobiLink synchronization environment.
+• GLOBAL AUTOINCREMENT This default is intended for use when multiple databases will be used in a SQL Remote replication or MobiLink synchronization environment.